Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Methods

-Following \cite{duan25}, we solve the ideal magnetohydrodynamic (MHD) equations numerically in 2.5-dimensional cylindrical coordinates using MPI-AMRVAC 2.0 \citep{xia18}.
-The numerical schemes and boundary conditions adopted in this work are the same as those in \cite{duan25}.
+In these equations, $\rm \rho$, $\rm \textbf{v}$, and $\rm p$ are the density, velocity, and thermal pressure, respectively. $\rm e$ is the total energy density, including thermal, kinetic, and magnetic energy. $\rm \textbf{B}$ is the magnetic field in code units, convertible to Gauss units via $\rm \textbf{B} (\text{G}) = \sqrt{4\pi} \textbf{B}$. $\rm \Phi$ is the gravitational potential.
+The source terms on the right-hand sides represent jet injection while the jets are active.
+Radiative cooling, which is important for studying feedback processes \citep{duan24}, is not included in this work, as we focus primarily on the dynamic evolution of jetted bubbles.
+The equations are closed by the equation of state,

+where $\rm \gamma_a = 5/3$.
 We simulate only one side of the bipolar jets.
-The computational domain is initially refined with different spatial resolutions: 0.25 kpc within 100 kpc, 0.5 kpc from 100 to 200 kpc, 1 kpc from 200 to 400 kpc, and 2 kpc from 400 kpc to the outer boundary.
-The outer boundaries are set at 800 kpc, 1000 kpc, and 2000 kpc for the dark matter halos with virial radius of 416 kpc, 896 kpc and 1931 kpc, respectively.
+Stretched meshes are generally used in grid-based astrophysical fluid dynamics codes to simulate stratified atmospheres \citep{mignone07, springel10, guo14, guo18, xia18}.
+In this work, using the static adaptive mesh refinement in AMRVAC, the computational domain is initially refined with different spatial resolutions: 0.25 kpc within 100 kpc, 0.5 kpc from 100 to 200 kpc, 1 kpc from 200 to 400 kpc, and 2 kpc from 400 kpc to the outer boundary.
+The outer boundaries are set at 800 kpc, 1000 kpc, and 2000 kpc for dark matter halos with virial radii of 416 kpc, 896 kpc, and 1931 kpc, respectively.
+The resolution has been changed gradationally among regions refined with different levels of refinement in AMRVAC to avoid abrupt change of resolutions.